vimkidgit/article/en/6_checking_Goldbach_conjecture_with_code.md

 ![Goldbach's conjecture screenshots](http://images.vimkid.com/1_100/6_3.jpg "Goldbach's conjecture screenshots")

 ><b>Alglorithm:</b><br>
-    1. Taking a even interger from 2 to 10 million to the programe's loops in order.
+    1. Taking an even integer from 2 to 10 million to the program's loops in order.

-    2. Using the prime pool, circulating the prime pool, then plus every two of the prime numbers as result, if the result equal to the loops even interger, then break, otherwise continue.
+    2. Using the prime pool, circulating the prime pool, then plus every two of the prime numbers as a result, if the result equal to the loops even integer, then break, otherwise continue.

-    3. Spliting the loops even interger to two part in average.
+    3. Splitting loops even integer to two parts in average.
-       If one of the result is odd integer, continue.
+       If one of the results is an odd integer, continue.
-       If one of the result is even integer, then plus 1. the other one minus 1.
+       If one of the results is even integer, then plus 1.
-       Then we get two odd integer.
+       The other one minus.
+Then we get two odd integers.

-    4. Judging these two odd interger, if they are prime interger, it means, this even interger in this circulation is right to the Goldbach's conjecture, puting these two prime integer to the prime pool, then go to the next circulation.
-If they are not prime integer, then minus one of the number with 2, the other number plus 2, continuing the judgement until the number to 1. if the number equals 1, that means Goldbach's conjecture is wrong!
+    4. Judging these two odd integer, if they are prime integer, it means, this even integer in this circulation is right to the Goldbach's conjecture, puting these two prime integer to the prime pool, then go to the next circulation.
+       If they are not prime integer, then minus one of the number of 2, the other number plus 2, continuing the judgement until the number to 1.
+       If the number equals 1, that means Goldbach's conjecture is wrong!

 ><b>Optimizing:</b><br>
     1. Excluding 2, 3 ,5, 7 multiple.

-    2. Take the prime interger to the prime pool in counting.
-At the next loop, Take priority from prime pool to calculate.
+    2. Taking the prime integer to the prime pool in counting.
+At the next loop.
+       Taking priority comes from prime pool to calculate.

 ####Code: